Where Do We Poop? City-Wide Simulation of Defecation Behavior for Wastewater-Based Epidemiology: Introduction

 \begin{itemize}[noitemsep, leftmargin=15pt, labelsep=7pt]

-\item We develop a geospatial simulation framework that integrates high resolution population mobility, social contact patterns, infectious disease transmission, toilet use behavior, and pathogen shedding dynamics into a single scalable model for generating wastewater system inputs. \item We extend the Patterns of Life simulation with a physiologically motivated defecation mechanism that drives agent level toilet choice across homes, workplaces, and public venues, which allows wastewater contributions to be attributed to both residents and travelers within each sewershed. \item We design an agent-based SEIR infection model with multi layer transmission through co location and social networks, heterogeneous progression times, and a gamma like within host shedding function that links respiratory transmission to fecal pathogen loads in wastewater. \item We demonstrate the framework in a case study of 10,000 agents in Fulton County, Georgia, USA, and show how mobility patterns, infection rates, and toilet use jointly shape epidemic curves, spatial spread of infection, and the temporal dynamics of pathogen loads that would be observed through wastewater based epidemiology. \item We publish the source code on an opensource project on GitHub (\githubrepo) \end{itemize}
+\item We develop a scalable agent-based geospatial simulation framework that links individual human behavior end-to-end to the sewer system, producing time- and location-resolved pathogen inputs (i.e., how many pathogens enter the sewer through a given toilet at a given time).
+The framework integrates an SEIR infection model with multilayer transmission via co-location and social networks, heterogeneous disease progression times, and a gamma-like pathogen-shedding function that connects transmission dynamics to fecal pathogen loads in wastewater. \item We demonstrate the framework in a case study of 10,000 agents in Fulton County, Georgia, USA, and show how mobility patterns, infection rates, and toilet use jointly shape epidemic curves, the spatial spread of infection, and the temporal dynamics of pathogen loads.
+We further show how human mobility affects shedding events and shedd pathogen levels using a specific sewershed within Fulton County. \item We release the source code as an open-source project on GitHub:\\ \githubrepo \end{itemize}

-The remainder of the paper is organized as follows. \refsec{sec:background} provides background on the wastewater surveillance, wastewater based epidemiology, and Patterns of Life simulation. \refsec{sec:related_works} reviews related work on dynamic populations in sewersheds, mobility informed wastewater analysis, and simulation based approaches. \refsec{sec:methodology} presents our methodology, including the extended behavioral dynamics, infectious disease and shedding models, and parameter settings. \refsec{sec:results} reports experimental results for the Fulton County case study, analyzing disease dynamics, pathogen loads, and spatial patterns of spread. \refsec{sec:discussions} discusses implications for interpreting wastewater signals and designing surveillance strategies. \refsec{sec:conclusion} concludes and outlines directions for future research.
+The remainder of the paper is organized as follows. \refsec{sec:background} provides background on the WWS, WBE, and Patterns of Life simulation. \refsec{sec:related_works} reviews related work on dynamic populations in sewersheds, mobility informed wastewater analysis, and simulation based approaches. \refsec{sec:methodology} presents our methodology, including the extended behavioral dynamics, infectious disease and shedding models, and parameter settings. \refsec{sec:results} reports experimental results for the Fulton County case study, analyzing disease dynamics, pathogen loads, and spatial patterns of spread. \refsec{sec:discussions} discusses implications for interpreting pathogen loads in wastewater and designing surveillance strategies. \refsec{sec:conclusion} concludes and outlines directions for future research.